 The INR, PT, PTT and bleeding test are not indicated in this patient. ...
 Abnormal test results often are ignored by clinicians or prove to be false-positive results.

 A rapid HIV test is positive.
 Sputum Gram stain shows few neutrophils, pseudohyphae, and mixed bacteria. ...
 This patient with known HIV risk factors and a reactive rapid HIV test very likely has HIV infection, although confirmation with Western blot

 A stool test is positive for occult blood.
 An abdominal ultrasound reveals thickening and edema of the ileum.

 Gastric biopsies are taken to test for Helicobacter pylori.
 The patient is examined 24 hours after admission. ... acute pancreatitis, or (2) in a patient with gallstone pancreatitis who is not improving clinically and has worsening liver chemistry test

 Which of the following would be the most appropriate next test in the evaluation of this patient? ...
 Diagnosis is made with a cosyntropin stimulation test, and hydrocortisone, 20 mg in the morning and 5 to 10 mg in the evening, is required after therapy

 Get the experts' advice on these issues and then assess your own knowledge with a related Test Yourself.

-These cases and commentary, which address hypercalcemia, are excerpted from ACP's Medical Knowledge Self-Assessment Program (MKSAP15).
+These cases and commentary, which address dermatology, are excerpted from ACP's Medical Knowledge Self-Assessment Program (MKSAP16).